0xxCodemonkey/SecretNET.Learn/Secret_University/Articles/How_to_write_native_App_overview.md

 Now we need to implement the ``GetBalance`` method, so that we can query the balance of our wallet.
 In the method we need also to convert the amount from uSCRT to SCRT.

+**TODO: general infos about Queries and Transactions, Overview of the SECRET.NET API structure **

 ```csharp
 [RelayCommand]
 public async void GetBalance()